Le Barcarès – Two bedroom seafront apartment with a nice terrace

 How to get there

 Reaching Collioure from the UK is very simple and cheap, thanks to the low cost airline, Ryanair.
 Ryanair operate flights from various UK airports into Perpignan, Carcassonne and Girona.
-Travel by rail is also not a problem, as you can take Eurostar from Waterloo, link to a TGV in Paris and arrive in Perpignan in less time than you would have thought possible!
+Travel by rail is also not a problem, as you can take Eurostar from London, link to a TGV in Paris and arrive in Perpignan in less time than you would have thought possible!

 Property prices and availability in and around Collioure